fashong-k/StudentLearningHub/replit.md

   - Added proper TypeScript typing for query data to resolve type safety issues
   - Created comprehensive .env.example file with all configuration options
   - Alert system provides clear feedback to users when using fallback data
+  - Fixed all TypeScript errors with proper return type annotations (Promise<any[]>)
+  - Added array type checking and missing imports across all components
+  - Ensured robust error handling with complete type safety throughout the application

 ## Changelog